An Overview of Results and Achievements since 2007

 Capital Campaign ongoing, moving on to the Community Campaign across Greater Sudbury, Ontario and beyond.

-Fundraising and construction are pursued and completed.
+Fundraising and construction continue.

 Hiring of personnel.

 Place des Arts is furbished and equipped, residents move in.